 NCERT Solutions for Class 12 Physics Chapter 2 – Free PDF Download

-Class 12 Physics NCERT Solutions Chapter 2 Electrostatic Potential and Capacitance includes the usage of many complicated equations and formulas that students learn in their Class 12.
+NCERT Solutions for Class 12 Physics Chapter 2 Electrostatic Potential and Capacitance includes the usage of many complicated equations and formulas that students learn in their Class 12.
 A PDF file of the NCERT Solutions for Class 12 Physics Electrostatic Potential and Capacitance is available here for free download.
 The PDF includes important questions, answers to questions from the textbook, worksheets and other assignments.

 Class 12 Physics NCERT Solutions Electrostatic Potential and Capacitance Important Questions

 Q 2.1) Two charges 5 × 10-8 C and -3 x 10-8 C are located 16 cm apart from each other.
 At what point (s) on the line joining the two charges is the electric potential zero?
 Take the potential at infinity to be zero.

 q2 = -3 x 10-8 C

 The two charges are at a distance, d = 16 cm = 0.16 m from each other.

 Let us consider a point “P” over the line joining charges q1 and q2.